 Spectacular Temperature Control

-The one drawback of hot water dispensers like this Q-Haus is that the temperature tops out at 190.
+The one drawback of hot water dispensers is that the temperature tops out at 190.
 Now, of course you’re not going to get actively boiling water out of a tap, but this makes it a little less ideal for stickler black tea drinkers.
 That said, most models can be adjusted between 140 and 190 degrees with a fair degree of precision, so if you’re a white, green, or oolong tea drinker (or if you just have a sensitive palate), you can get exactly the right temperature water you want, no waiting, and no thermometer or fancy temperature controlled kettle needed.

 Effectively Unlimited Hot Water